philmander/a-seal/README.md

 Returns an Express middleware function that accepts `req`, `res` and `next` arguments.

 The role is checked against the ACL ruleset using the `isAllowed` function.
-If it returns `false`, it creates a 403 error; if true the routing chain is allowed to continue.
+If it returns `false`, it creates a an error with the `status` propery 403; if true the routing chain is allowed to continue.

+A 401 `status` error may also be created if the request is unauthorized and the user role matches a key in the provided `challenges` option.
+When the error is handled, the `challenges` value should be used to determine the value of a `WWW-Authenticate` response header.

 If `req.role` is not defined, and a custom anonymous role is not provided, the role value will default to `guest`.